 The Customer Satisfaction Measurement Survey measures consumer and business satisfaction on an annual basis.
 The survey captures feedback on 22 different NSW Government services, including education, transport, housing and more.

-In 2016 the consumer satisfaction increased by two percentage points since baseline.
-Business satisfaction also increased by 1.8 percentage points since baseline.
+In 2016 the consumer satisfaction index increased by two percentage points since baseline.
+The business satisfaction index also increased by 1.8 percentage points since baseline.

-By 2019 the business satisfaction will have increased by 4.6 percentage points and consumer satisfaction by 2.3 percentage points since the 2015 baseline.
+By 2019, the business satisfaction index will have increased by 4.6 percentage points and the consumer satisfaction index will have increased by 2.3 percentage points since the 2015 baseline.

 What are we doing?

 All NSW Government agencies are working together to put customer feedback into action by: